chenxinfeng4/Label3D/README.md

 3. Point-and-click and draggable gestures to label keypoints
 4. Zooming, panning, and other default Matlab gestures

-## Improvement from original code (diegoaldarondo)

-- The camera calibration file is specified in `ball_xx.calibpkl.mat` in this project.
-- The label source is image file in this project, is video file in the orginal project.
-- The original project requires large depends downloading.
-- The keypoint order is customized in this project.

 ## 使用方法

-Requires `Matlab 2019b`, `Matlab 2020a`, or `Matlab 2020b`

 1. 进入Matlab，打开 Label3DImageManager.